-Verdict: While a few say that the software is recommendable, they too agree that However, if you don’t want to drain thousands of your hard earned money for the attorney’s fee, you need to work a bit hard and know the bankruptcy process on your own.
+Verdict: While a few say that the software is recommendable, they too agree that a lawyer is also needed since the site is not able to make you understand the complexities of the bankruptcy process.
+However, if you don’t want to drain thousands of your hard earned money for the attorney’s fee, you need to work a bit hard and know the bankruptcy process on your own.
 Anyway, a good deal if you are confident of doing it on your own.

 Standard Legal claims to provide you with all the information, forms and instructions needed to file for bankruptcy.
 Doesn’t matter whether you’re filing alone or jointly, their completed samples and fully updated documents are going to make your task easier.

 Price: The package is fairly priced at $49.95.

 Verdict: Though we tried to, we could not find a single negative promotion about Standard Legal’s bankruptcy forms.
 The package comes with everything you might want to go ahead with your bankruptcy.
 It’s easy to follow and simple to use and moreover, gives the consumers a sense of empowerment.